1116 Pendrell St (DP-2020-00054) development application

 Will the highrise be built to withstand an earthquake up to 9 on the Richter Scale?
 If not, to what level of safety?
 Will the parkade have chargers for electric cars?
 Washing machines/dryers ensuite?
 Any info on how Shoppers will redevelop its property across the lane?
 (Watch out for Japanese Knotweed growing across the lane.)
 Thanks.

-REFVancouver asked over 3 years ago
+REFVancouver asked about 4 years ago

 To answer your questions: